SPAGS: Sparse-View Articulated Object Reconstruction from Single State via Planar Gaussian Splatting: Experiments

 \textbf{Mesh Reconstruction.} We use the Chamfer distance (CD), F1-score, and EMD~\cite{zhang2022deepemd} as the metrics for surface mesh quality.
 We provide the quantitative results in Table.~\ref{tab:mesh_reconstruction} and present qualitative results in Fig.~\ref{fig:mesh_rendeing1}.
 More qualitative results can be found in the supplementary materials.
 Our method achieve bests mean results across all metrics with \textbf{9.60}, \textbf{0.17} and \textbf{0.12}, outperforming other methods significantly.
 We observe that Sparse2DGS exhibits lots of artifacts under sparse view supervisions, as illustrated in Fig.~\ref{fig:mesh_rendeing1}.
 GaussianObject and CoherentGS produce surface meshes with lots of artifacts, primarily caused by the lack of geometric constraints.
 In contrast, our method maintains high-fidelity reconstruction by the coarse-to-fine optimization of planar Gaussians.

-\textbf{Novel View Synthesis Performance}.
-We employ PSNR, SSIM, and LPIPS as metrics for novel view synthesis.
+\textbf{Novel View Synthesis Performance.} We employ PSNR, SSIM, and LPIPS as metrics for novel view synthesis.
 Table.~\ref{tab:nvs} shows the quantitative results, and Fig.~\ref{fig:nvs1} presents qualitative comparisons.
 More qualitative results can be found in the supplementary materials.
 Our method achieves best results across all metrics with \textbf{24.13}, \textbf{0.94} and \textbf{0.07}.
 As shown in Fig.~\ref{fig:nvs1}, our method exhibits more realistic rendering results, while other methods produce significant artifacts and noise in renderings, especially for Sparse2DGS and CoherentGS.
 This is mainly because our method enhances noise region reconstruction through few-shot diffusion.
+Moreover, we provide the qualitative results of generation at unseen states, as shown in Fig.~\ref{fig:dynamic_render}.

-\textbf{Articulated Modeling}.
-We denote the CD results for dynamic and static part meshes as CD-d and CD-s respectively.
-The quantitative results of part-level mesh reconstruction are presented in Table.~\ref{tab:part_mesh} and the qualitative results are shown in Fig.~\ref{fig:seg}. \textbf{We also provide quantitative results of joint estimation in the supplementary materials.} Although ArtGS and REArtGS utilize two-stage observations, our method still achieve bests mean results on both CD-d and CD-s with \textbf{25.87}, \textbf{31.02}, significantly exceeding them.
+\textbf{Articulated Modeling.} On the basis of the overall CD, we additionally compare CD-m, CD-s, Axis Ang. and Axis Pos., as illustrated in Sec.~\ref{sec:exp_setting}.
+The quantitative results of articulated modeling on PARIS dataset are presented in Table.~\ref{tab:SPAGS_paris} and the qualitative results are shown in Fig.~\ref{fig:seg}. \textbf{We also provide quantitative results of joint estimation in the supplementary materials.} Although ArtGS and REArtGS++ utilize two-stage observations, our method still achieve bests mean results on both CD-m and CD-s with \textbf{25.87}, \textbf{31.02}, significantly exceeding them.
 As shown in Fig.~\ref{fig:seg}, our method yields high-fidelity part-level mesh reconstruction and accurate joint estimation.
 This demonstrates our part segmentation and joint estimation for planar Gaussians are simple but effective, achieving realistic results without two-stage observations.

+To further evaluate the articulated modeling performance for multi-part objects, we conduct experiments on the ArtGS-Multi dataset.
+The quantitative and qualitative results are presented in Table.~\ref{tab:SPAGS_artgs} and Fig.~\ref{fig:artgs_multi} respectively.
+Experimental results validate the robustness and superiority of our method for modeling multi-part articulated objects.